ucdaviscl/CHILDES/README.md

 # CHILDES

-Investigating prepositional phrase ordering as part of the child language development process in terms of dependency shortening and unigram distributions
+Investigating prepositional phrase ordering as part of the child language development process in terms of dependency shortening and unigram distributions.
+Data comes from the [Eng-NA corpora](http://childes.talkbank.org/access/Eng-NA/) of the [CHILDES](http://childes.talkbank.org/) database.

 ## Built With